 - a) The prevalence of active COVID-19 infections and whether there are movement and/or social gathering restrictions.
-For example: - i) Are individuals or SCP in the relevant country or region within a country where testing is planned to take place allowed to circulate or are movements restricted? - ii) Are SCP permitted to enter the location where athletes are based, e.g. the athletes' house? - b) Are sports training facilities open for athlete training and what entry restrictions are in place that may require additional planning in advance to access? - c) Are sport competitions being held in that country and if so, are there any specific protocols or restrictions in place regarding entry into and operation at such events for SCP, e.g., testing of SCP for COVID-19? - d) Is sufficient personal protection equipment (PPE) available?
+For example: - i) Are individuals or Sample Collection Personnel in the relevant country or region within a country where testing is planned to take place allowed to circulate or are movements restricted? - ii) Are Sample Collection Personnel permitted to enter the location where athletes are based, e.g., the athletes' house? - b) Are sports training facilities open for athlete training and what entry restrictions are in place that may require additional planning in advance to access? - c) Are sport competitions being held in that country and if so, are there any specific protocols or restrictions in place regarding entry into and operation at such events for Sample Collection Personnel, e.g., that they be vaccinated and/or be tested for COVID-19? - d) Is sufficient personal protection equipment available?

-Note: If an ADO decides based on its assessment and the national restrictions in place that it is appropriate to temporarily stop testing, the ADO should advise WADA via email to SandH@wada-ama.org.
+Note: If an ADO decides based on its assessment and the national restrictions in place that it is appropriate to temporarily stop testing, the ADO should advise WADA via email to testing@wada-ama.org.